tongun/ctu13-botnet-detection/README.md

 #### aggregated_features_bro_logs.py

+As a first step, we sort rows in the Zeek (bro) connection logs by time and convert to csv.
-Processes the bro conn log in the csv format, where each row is:
+This script processes the Zeek conn log in the csv format, where each row is:

 ts, uid, src_ip, src_port, dst_ip, dst_port, protocol, service, duration, bytes_outgoing, bytes_incoming, state, packets_outgoing, packets_incoming